ASC Master Class: Lighting with FilmGear®’s 24/20K Power Beam

 FilmGear®: Engineered for Filmmakers, by Filmmakers.

-MEGA 1200C Evolved to Do It All: Stars in Its Own Feature Video
+Behind the Scenes: The MEGA 1200C Stars in Its Own Feature Video

 MEGA UFO

-A 36-head MEGA 1200C configuration was rigged to a telehandler and lifted 15 feet into the air, creating the striking image of a UFO hoisting the talent skyward.
-The MEGA Modular setup was controlled wirelessly via CRMX, set to only a fraction of its staggeringly excessive 10,800W of total output.
+A 36-head MEGA 1200C rig was modularized, mounted to a telehandler, and lifted 15 feet into the air, creating the striking illusion of a UFO beaming up the talent.
+In the pouring rain, it seamlessly demonstrated its IP65 weatherproofing, running wirelessly via CRMX at just a fraction of its powerful 10,800W output.

 MEGA DOUBLE MOUNT

-This dual 8-head configuration brought the breakdancing scene to life, capturing the break dancer's explosive moves with the MEGA's patented 19º TIR lenses and its bold 7-in-1 LED color mixing system, all controlled via iPad.
+This dual 8-head configuration electrified the breakdancing scene, highlighting every explosive move with the MEGA’s patented 19º TIR lenses and bold 7-in-1 LED color mixing system—all seamlessly controlled via iPad.

 MEGA SINGLE MOUNT